nfredrik/mickarucken/README.md

 # Overview

-The project introduces a solution how read humidity and temperature using a a DHT11 sensors, Raspberry Pi Pico W and for foward it  with help of WIFI or LoRA visulalize it using DataCake.
+The project introduces a solution how read humidity and temperature using a a DHT11 sensors, Raspberry Pi Pico W and for foward it with help of WIFI or LoRA to visulalize it using DataCake.

 The project introduces a solution to read humidity and temperature using a DHT11 sensor, Raspberry Pi Pico W, and